Nepal

 View of Mountains | Annapurna I, Annapurna South, Machhapuchhre, Hiunchuli, Tent Peak, etc. |

-The Annapurna Base Camp Trek distance is approximately 115 kilometers.
-Trekkers need to walk around 6 hours each day, covering about 10 kilometers daily.
+The Annapurna Base Camp Trek spans a distance of approximately 115 kilometers.
+On average, trekkers will walk for around 6 hours each day, covering a distance of about 10 kilometers daily.

 Expense | Details | Cost |